 Learn how to control these slimy gastropods in your garden.

-Learn all about ways to control slugs in the vegetable and flower garden.
+Learn how to control slugs and care for your vegetable and flower garden.
 Controls include non toxic, organic baits, traps, and some unusual techniques.
 Listen to the podcast and watch my video.

 Listen to podcast: